Thailand At Work – Village Flowers

-Wonderful Wi’s passion for fashion, albeit blatantly missing in the above photograph is only really surpassed by her love of flowers and at long last my village girl has decided to turn her hobby into a small fledgling business which she hopes one day will bloom into a nice little earner.
+Wonderful Wi’s passion for fashion, albeit, blatantly missing in the above photograph is only really surpassed by her love of flowers.
+At long last, my village girl has decided to turn her hobby into a small fledgeling business.
+A business she hopes will bloom someday into a nice little earner.

 In Thailand marigold (dao ruang) flowers represent success and good fortune, hence their popularity and use as good luck garlands and decorative floral arrangements for Buddhist festivals, weddings and even politics.
-Thailand’s Loy Krathong Festival and both local and nationwide elections are very big business for marigold flower growers.
+Thailand’s Loy Krathong Festival and both local and nationwide elections are a massive business for marigold flower growers.

-Wilai’s own contribution to Thailand’s money-making flower market is for the time being a small one, but nonetheless, one which like the marigolds she nurses from seeds to full bloom is growing each and everyday.
-However those days each consume a lot of time, patience, effort and tender care.
-And now after months of meticulous graft Wilai has about 3,000 marigold flowers in various stages of growth dancing to the rhythm of the wind on a small plot of land at the rear of our village house.
+Wilai’s contribution to Thailand’s money-making flower market is for the time being a small one.
+Nonetheless, one which like the marigolds she nurses from seeds to full bloom is growing each day.
+However, those days consume a lot of time, patience, effort and tender care.
+And now, after months of meticulous graft Wilai has about 3,000 marigold flowers in various stages of growth dancing to the rhythm of the wind on a small plot of land at the rear of our village house.

 The first stage of Wilai’s flower production line starts by planting tiny marigold seeds into small nursery beds.
-After 7-10 days the seeds start to sprout into small plants and from there they are taken and replanted into the main flower nursery with each plant spaced about 10-12 inches apart.
+After 7-10 days the seeds begin to sprout into small plants.
+From there, they are replanted into the main flower nursery with each plant spaced about 10-12 inches apart.
 A marigold flower takes about 40-50 days to grow from seed to full bloom and will re-bloom many times over.
-Marigolds are very durable flowers and once fully grown need very little care.
+Marigolds are very durable flowers and once fully grown, need little care.

 So when do the rewards come in and how much?

-Wilai’s nursery plot has the capacity to cultivate about 5,000 flowers but at present she is still working at reaching that limit.
-At the moment she has to content herself with having around 500 marigolds in full bloom at any given time.
-That means for the time being there is very little reward.
+Wilai’s nursery plot can cultivate about 5,000 flowers, but at present, she is still working at reaching that limit.
+At the moment, she has to content herself with having around 500 marigolds in full bloom at any given time.
+That means for the time being there is only a minimal reward.

-The marigold floral arrangements shown above, along with cut flower heads, are Wilai’s sole source of income from her business at present.
-The marigold bouquets are fashioned and then passed on to a shop in a nearby town where they are sold on Thailand’s numerous Buddhist days for seven baht each.
+The marigold floral arrangements displayed above, along with the cut flower heads, are Wilai’s sole source of income from her business.
+Once made, the marigold bouquets get passed on to a shop in a nearby town, then sold for 7 baht each on Thailand’s Buddhist Days.
 Wilai’s share is three baht (10 US cents) for one.
-That’s not enough money to rouse a westerner from his sleep but to an Isaan villager 200-250 baht three or four times a month is very helpful indeed.
+That’s not enough money to rouse a westerner from his sleep.
+For an Isaan villager 200-250 baht, three or four times a month is very helpful indeed.

-The bigger bucks, or in truth baht, will materialise when Wilai is ready and able to cut 1,000 or more flowers at one time.
-Already a flower seller has eyed the quality of her growing crop and is waiting to buy marigolds from Wilai in bulk.
-Those days are not too far away but the rewards in western terms do not add up to much.
-Below is the proposed price for each 1,000 marigolds sold in their various sizes.
+The bigger bucks, or in truth baht, will come when Wilai is ready and able to cut 1,000 or more flowers at one time.
+Already a flower seller has eyed the quality of her growing crop and is waiting to buy marigolds in bulk from Wilai.
+Those days are not too far away, but the rewards in western terms do not add up to much.
+Below is the proposed price for every 1,000 marigolds sold in their various sizes.